Kyuery/codeforces-python-answers/README.md

 3. Add your Python solution and explanation in the appropriate group folder.
 4. Create a pull request describing your changes.

-Happy coding in Python! 🚀✨
+Happy coding in Python 🚀✨